 Check out our video of our campground review of Cattail Cove State Park:

-And, to be honest, some of our favorite camping spots on the water are at Corps of Engineers campgrounds located all over the United States.
-While they may not be so-called beach camping, COE parks not only offer camping, but also fishing, kayaking and paddle boarding!
-As well, you’ll be amazed at the beautiful sunrises or sunsets right from your campsite picnic table.
+While most may not be so-called beach camping, COE parks are located on the water!
+They’re perfect to enjoy fishing, kayaking and stand up paddle boarding!
+As well, you’ll be amazed at the beautiful sunrises or sunsets on the water right from your campsite.

 Here’s just a handful of great resources for waterfront or beach camping in the U.S.